 - Step 1: Create the cat eye with a pencil that can be smudged.

-- Step 2: Use a smudger or brush to smudge it out and create a soft look while keeping the shape of the flick.
+- Step 2: Use a brush to smudge it out and create a soft look while keeping the shape of the flick.

 - Step 3: Apply the pencil liner to your lower lash line as well and smudge.

-- Step 4: Use a concealer under the flick to make it stand out more.
+- Step 4: Use a concealer under the flick to make it stand out more for a sultry, feline look.
 That’s all!

 Add a little something extra.
 Go the long mile and apply some eyeshadow.